bensteUEM/ChurchToolsAPI/README.md

 IMPORTANT - This test method and the parameters used depend on the target system!
 ```

 You are more than welcome to contribute additional code using respective feature branches and pull requests.
-New functions should always include respective test cases (that can be adjusted to the automated test system upon merge request)
+New functions should always include respective test cases (that can be adjusted to the automated test system upon merge request)+

+There is also a main.ipynb which can be used to quickly execute single actions without writing a seperate python project

 ## Compatibility